boocs/unreal-clangd/README.md

 ## Upgrading Projects
 `Current extension version:` Has no file changes so projects do not  need to be reinstalled

-It's best to use this extension's uninstall and reinstall commands when upgrading to a new extension version.
+It's best to use this extension's uninstall and create commands when upgrading to a new extension version.
 This is because different files could need to be upgraded.

 ---
 ## Mac support